 For details on kayak storage and limitations please read about the kayaks below.

-ARE THEIR SNAKES AND OTHER DANGERS TO CONSIDER…
+ARE THERE SNAKES AND OTHER DANGERS TO CONSIDER…

-The ovens river and surrounding bushland contains dangerous and venomous snakes and spiders.
+The ovens river and surrounding bushland and contains dangerous and venomous snakes and spiders.

 Falling trees, limbs, changing and untested water conditions and other dangers are present.